yungSoftware/roblox-2016-source-code/README.md

 12. Thats it, you have been builded from the source!

 ## Common Errors:
-- Error: error C2220: warning treated as error - no 'object' file generated
+- Error: warning treated as error - no 'object' file generated
    - Fix: Enter the Properties of Project that gives error and head over to **C/C++ > General > Treat Warnings As Errors** and set it to **No (/WX-)**
-- Error: 'C:\Trunk2016\blabla\blabla.vcxproj.filters' Access Denied in path.
+- Error: 'C:\Trunk2016\!\!.vcxproj.filters' Access Denied in path
-   - Fix: Right Click to the project and press **Open the Folder in File Explorer** and go into properties of **blabla.vcxproj.filters**, untick **Read-only** and Press **OK**.
+   - Fix: Right Click to the project and press **Open the Folder in File Explorer** and go into properties of **!.vcxproj.filters**, untick **Read-only** and Press **OK**.
-- Error: The build tools for v140 (Platform Toolset = 'v140') cannot be found.
+- Error: The build tools for v140 (Platform Toolset = 'v140') cannot be found
    - Fix: Enter the Properties of the project and change the **Platform Toolset** to **Visual Studio 2012 - Windows XP (v110_xp)** or **Visual Studio 2012 (v110)** depending on which are needed.